dij0s/PETAL/thesis/bachelor_thesis.typ

 Geospatial information is accumulated over the conversation turns, allowing for context-aware planning and consistent, spatially informed decisions.
 It is only reset when switching to a new municipality as it becomes invalid.

 In the section #ref(<intent_router>, supplement: it => it.body), the validity of the location is not confirmed.
 This is directly implemented in the different tools above and routing of this agent (#ref(<ai_agent_design>)):
-- If the location is non-valid, retrieving data raises an error and the request is routed to the clarify query agent.
+- If the location is non-valid, retrieving data raises an error and the request is routed to the clarify query agent (6).
-- Otherwise, the query is sent to the strategy planner agent (6).
+- Otherwise, the query is sent to the strategy planner agent (7).
 #highlight("TODO: manque flèche vers clarification")

 Once the relevant data is gathered, the next stage is for the strategy planner agent to analyze this information to conduct proper planning.